acoppes/acoppes/site/_drafts/platformer_techniques_in_endless_runner.markdown

 ---
 layout: post
 title:  "Mechanics and tricks from Platformers applied to Endless Runners to improve experience"
-date:   2023-04-09 00:08:30 -0300
+# date:   2023-04-10 00:10:15 -0300
-excerpt: "There are multiple mechanics and tricks like Jump Buffering that can be applied in endless runners as well, I want to share here what am I doing for the game I am working on and how."
+excerpt: "There are multiple mechanics and tricks from Platformer games that can be applied in Endless Runners as well.
+I want to share here what am I doing for the game I am working on and how."
 author: Ariel Coppes
 tags:
   - techniques